Latest BBRC News

 Kent rowers Mika and Louise win four golds at World Rowing Masters in Germany.

-Full story see: locals win at the Worlds
+Full press story see: locals win at the Worlds

 Alumna Emily Craig wins Gold at Paris 2024

-Full story see: Champions Forever and Emily Craig
+Full press story see: Champions Forever and Emily Craig

 Print | Sitemap